levandyck/levandyck.github.io/_pages/about.md

 My name is Lenny and I'm a first-year PhD candidate in Computational Cognitive Neuroscience at the [Department of Psychology at Justus Liebig University Giessen](https://www.uni-giessen.de/en/faculties/f06/psy/welcome-to-the-department-of-psychology?set_language=en/).

-I'm fascinated by how our brains make sense of the world around us.
-Therefore, I investigate how the visual cortex processes, organizes and interprets the information it receives from the eyes.
-Using neuroimaging techniques and deep learning models, I explore the role of functionally specialized brain areas.
+I'm fascinated by how our brain makes sense of the world around us.
+I study how the visual cortex represents and processes the information it receives from the eyes.
+Using neuroimaging and computational modeling, I explore the role of functionally selective brain areas.